sticklerm3/homebrew-pourhouse/README.md

 ## CLI Tools

-I'm currently still learning how to write formula and ruby, so bear with me!
-Since the CLI tools are already in binary formats, I'm pretty sure I found the correct way to install them with Homebrew.
-Below is a chart with the formula name and various information just like above.
+I’m still newer at writing formula/Ruby so bear with me here.
+The following are CLI utilities that are installed using `brew cask` as their binaries are already compiled.
+Use the same syntax to install as above (`brew cask install alisma`)

 |    App   | Vers. |   Min.
 OS  | Formula Name |
 | :------: | :---: | :--------: | :----------- |